 I don’t begin to understand all of this.
 When it comes to time, I am caught between a constructed reality and a nearly unfathomable one.
 I can’t see the birth of the universe when I look up at the stars.
 I don’t understand that we orbit the sun when I feel it rising against my back.
 So I look for the universe in this tree.
 I want to see 13.8 billion years mapped out across eighty-seven rings.
 I want to scrape away the bark or stare into the shifting leaves and encounter the mystery of the beginning of the universe, of the life contained in an acorn.

 I want to know that my experience of the world has the potential to be cracked open, expanded into something new, even if only briefly.
 I, too, want to learn to live in widening circles like the pin oak tree.
 One day a storm, the next a falcon, the next a great song.

 Chelsea Steinauer-Scudder is a writer based in northern New England.
 As a staff writer for Emergence Magazine, she explores the human relationship to place.
 Her work has been featured in Crannóg Magazine, Inhabiting the Anthropocene, and the EcoTheo Review.
 She is currently writing her first book.

-Studio Airport is Maurits Wouters and Bram Broerse.
-Together with a small team of creatives they run a design practice based in Utrecht, the Netherlands.
-The studio has been recognized with international awards for projects like Hart Island Project (New York), Amsterdam Art Council and Greenpeace International.
+Studio Airport is Bram Broerse and Maurits Wouters.
+Together with a small team of creatives, they run a design practice based in Utrecht, the Netherlands.
+The studio has been recognized with international awards for projects such as Hart Island Project (New York), Amsterdam Art Council, and Greenpeace International.